-Annual increases in base pay awards will be determined by those nationally negotiated and agreed by the Joint Negotiating Committee (JNC) for Chief Officers of Local Government Services.
+Annual increases in base pay awards will be determined by those nationally negotiated and agreed by the Joint Negotiating Committee (JNC) for Chief Officers.

-With the exception of the Chief Executive, Chief Officers will be subject to an annual appraisal of achievement against agreed targets/tasks and in accordance with the Council's management competencies.
+With the exception of the Chief Executive, Chief Officers who may be eligible for an increment will be subject to an annual appraisal of achievement against agreed targets/tasks and in accordance with the Council's management competencies.
 Where overall performance is rated as meeting specified criteria, the officer will receive an increment to the next point of the relevant salary scale.